lead generation

 content formats, and CTAs.

-4. Stay Aligned with Sales
+4. Stay Aligned With Sales

 Effective lead nurturing requires close alignment between marketing and sales.